 In 2005, ADC gained control of nearly 6,000 acres of former Lihue Plantation land, now referred to as Kalepa.
-Included in the transfer was the East Kauai Irrigation System.

 Kekaha, Kauai Lands

 In 2002, with the closing of all Amfac/JMB sugar operations, ADC gained control of over 12,000 acres of land in the Mana plains area of Kekaha, followed in 2009 with the transfer of the Kokee Ditch System, the Kekaha Ditch System, two pump stations, two hydro-electric power plants, and an irrigation/drainage ditch system.